IrvanFza/ht-booking-api/README.md

 For simplicity purpose when setting and running the project, this project uses all default configurations including SQLite as the database and minitest as the testing framework.

+To foster a culture of 'continuous integration' and 'automated testing', we have setup GitHub Actions to automatically run tests whenever a push or pull request is made.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.